tcmetzger/sphinx-favicon/docs/source/index.rst

 Clone the repository
 ^^^^^^^^^^^^^^^^^^^^

-First off you’ll need your own copy of the **sphinx-favicon** codebase.
+First off, you'll need your own copy of the **sphinx-favicon** codebase.
 You can clone it for local development like so:

 Fork the repository so you have your own copy on GitHub.
 See the `GitHub forking guide for more information <https://docs.github.com/en/get-started/quickstart/fork-a-repo>`__.
-Then, clone the repository locally so that you have a local copy to work from:
+Then, clone the repository locally so that you have a local copy to work on:

 .. code-block:: console